Additional Payments Provide Big Mortgage Savings

 Lump Sum Extra Payment

-Some people can't manage extra payments.
+Some people can't manage any extra payments.
 But remember that most mortgages will allow additional payments at any time.
-Whenever you get some extra cash, you can use this rule to pay an additional one-time payment toward your principal.
+You can benefit from this provision to pay down your mortgage principal when you get some extra money.

 Stepping Stone Mortgage